Luton Borough Council

 - Housing Benefits

-- police and probation services
+- Police and Probation services

-- county and magistrates courts
+- Tribunals, County and Magistrates courts

 - District Valuer

-- credit reference agencies
+- Credit reference agencies – Equifax

-- fraud services
+- Fraud services

-- solicitors
+- Legal representatives and solicitors

-- government departments
+- Local and central government departments

-- financial institutions including banks and debt recovery agencies
+- Financial institutions including banks and debt recovery agencies

-- Landlords - if your Housing Benefit is paid directly to your landlord, we may discuss payment details (amounts and dates) with them as we have to provide this information
+- if your Housing Benefit is paid directly to your landlord, we may discuss payment details (amounts and dates) with them as we have to provide this information

 - Business Improvement District company

-Valuation Office Agency
+- Valuation Office Agency

 Your information may be shared: